gbergera/traktor/README.md

     <td align="center" style="color: gray; font-style: italic;">May consider adding other graphs available</td>
   </tr>
 </table>

-EDIT: Huge shoutout to [fastf1](https://docs.fastf1.dev).This bot was created as a fun project, it is being run locally, may consider having it deployed somewhere.
+EDIT: Huge shoutout to [Fastf1](https://docs.fastf1.dev/) also this bot was created as a fun project and it is being run locally, may consider having it deployed somewhere.